 - Many sleep-related disorders become more frequent with aging.
-Common sleep-related disorders include sleep apnea and related conditions (known as sleep-related breathing disorders), which may affect 40-50% of seniors, as well as restless leg syndrome, which is thought to be clinically significant in 2.5% of people.
+Common sleep-related disorders include sleep apnea and related conditions (known as sleep-related breathing disorders), which may affect 40-50% of older adults, as well as restless leg syndrome, which is thought to be clinically significant in 2.5% of people.

 - Alzheimer’s and other neurodegenerative diseases change sleep.
 The brain deterioration associated with various forms of dementia tends to affect the way the brain sleeps.
 In most cases, this causes less deep-sleep time, and more awake time at night.
 Problems with the circadian rhythm system (the body’s inner system for aligning itself with a 24-hour day) also become more common in dementia.
 Furthermore, Lewy-body dementia and Parkinson’s dementia are also associated with a sleep disorder called REM sleep behavior disorder, which can cause violent movements during sleep and can even emerge before thinking problems become substantial.

-In short, most aging adults develop lighter sleep as they age, and many older adults have health problems that prompt night-time awakenings.
+In short, most aging adults develop lighter sleep as they age, and many older adults have health problems that prompt nighttime awakenings.
 Sleep-related disorders such as sleep apnea are also common in aging.
-Seniors with Alzheimer’s and other dementias are likely to be affected by any of these factors that change sleep in older adults, plus dementia brings on extra changes that make night-time awakenings more common.
+Older adults with Alzheimer’s and other dementias are likely to be affected by any of these factors that change sleep as people age, plus dementia brings on extra changes that make night-time awakenings more common.

 Hence, it’s not surprising that sleep problems are so common in people with dementia!
 Now let’s talk about what can be done to improve things.

 How to Diagnose the Sleep Problems of a Person with Dementia